Skip to main content

 What it is: Family Care Partnership and PACE combine long-term care with more coordinated health care.
 Wisconsin also allows self-direction in these programs.

 Who can use it: Seniors who qualify for the program in their county and meet the Medicaid and functional rules.
 Geography is the main limit.
+PACE is for adults age 55 or older, while Family Care and Partnership can serve older adults and adults with disabilities.

 How it helps: These programs can be a good fit if the senior wants one team helping with doctors, medications, and long-term care, and may still want a family worker for some services.

-What to gather or know first: As of March 2026, Wisconsin says PACE is available only in Kenosha, Milwaukee, Racine, and Waukesha counties.
+What to gather or know first: As of May 6, 2026, Wisconsin says PACE is available only in Kenosha, Milwaukee, Racine, and Waukesha counties.
 Partnership is only in some counties.
 If your county does not offer the one you want, ask the ADRC about Family Care or IRIS instead.

 Medicaid personal care through a licensed agency